 A SAFETY NOTE These items are not suitable for small children as they are made with small parts which could pose a hazard for choking.
 Always ensure hair accessories are worn under supervision and removed from children for sleep and rest times.

 I hope you’ve enjoyed this little sewing activity.
 Be sure to check the Tutorials Tab to find more projects you might like to try.
 They’re all aimed at Beginners!
 And feel free to sign up to the newsletter so that you don’t miss any upcoming tutorials either.
-There’s a sign up box in the side bar.

 Thanks for joining me and happy stitching, Lauren x